MajeurTest/majeurtest/README.md

 Projects done :
  - GDFR Leaderboard Pages (https://majeurtest.github.io/gdfr-leaderboard)
- - GDFR Discord Bot (for managing the GDFR Data)
+ - GDFR Laederboard (Discord Bot for managing the GDFR Data)
+ - GDFR Rates (Discord Bot that displays GDFR rates)

 Project in Progress :
+ - A website about a game
+ - A Sudoku-Helper website
  - A website for selling model trains
  - GDFR Website
  - LG Discord Bot (update from the unnn LGBot)